uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/helping-you-become-a-teacher/_email-updates.md

 ## Email updates

-Email updates full of important information and tips to help you:
+Email updates are full of important information and tips to help you:

 * make the best teacher training application
 * find out more about what teaching is like